marioguerriero/obi/master/README.md

 # level 3 is one job one High Performance cluster
 ```

-In every case the two highest level are the "one job one cluster", with high-performance
+In every case, the two highest levels are the "one job one cluster", with high-performance
 or not.
 All the lower level can be fully customizable.
 The policy `0` is the
-`time-based`, the policy `1` is the `count-based`.
+`time-based`, policy `1` is the `count-based`.